Top Advantages & Disadvantages of Medicare Advantage

 Unlike Original Medicare, Medicare Advantage plans have out-of-pocket limits that cap the total amount you pay for health care.

-If you use in-network doctors, you won't pay more than $8,850 per year toward medical bills.
-This is a benefit over Original Medicare.
-With just Parts A and B, you won't have a cap on your medical spending.
+If you use in-network doctors, you won't pay more than $9,350 per year toward medical bills.
+But if you have Original Medicare, which means just Parts A and B, you won't have a cap on your medical spending.
 That means you could end up paying for a lot of your health care costs, unless you buy a Medigap plan to supplement your coverage.

 Some Medicare Advantage plans let you use doctors that aren't in the network, but you'll pay more for medical care.